martin-guthrie-docker/busypy/README.md

 A python3 gRPC client/server toolset for creating dummy workloads on nodes in a cluster.

-The workload can,
+The client workload can,
  * consume CPU usage across any number of cores, specified in percent
  * consume overall node memory, specified in percent

-When the server is used,
+When the server is used, client settings can be updated dynamically,
-* a client or all the clients can be targeted
+* a specific client, number of clients or all the clients can be targeted
 * client cpu/memory usage can be dynamically changed
 * client workload (container) can be forced to exit